-Helena graduated in Experimental Psychology from the University of Bristol in 2018 before completing a MSc in Research, during which she took part in a range of science communication initiatives.
+Helena graduated in Psychology from the University of Bristol in 2018 before completing a MSc in Research exploring the use of genetic data in healthcare, during which she took part in a range of science communication initiatives.
 Last year she completed a MSc in Genes, Environment and Development in Psychiatry at King’s College London.
 Now, Helena is a PhD student based at the Social, Genetic and Developmental Psychiatry Centre.
-Her research explores the social and genetic risk factors of psychiatric disorders.
+Her research explores the social and genetic risk factors of eating disorders.

 Research & News co-editor